nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 folder in this directory contains patches for project wonder on which this framework depends.
 You will need to apply these patches to your wonder source in order for everything to work correctly.

 The Project Templates.zip file is a compressed archive of project templates for use with this framework.
 See the readme file contained in that archive for more information.

+The Templates folder contains eoGen templates that I use for generating model classes.
+They're pretty nice now, but I'm still running into cases where they need tweaking.

+An example of how to add Wonder's ajax to an existing framework's edit pages is included in the AjaxLook.zip archive.
+The example should launch and allow you to go to an EditAddress configuration page to test out the dependency observers that work between different property level components.

 TODO